antmicro/renode-zephyr-nrf52840/README.md

 ./build_binaries.sh
 ```

-Please not that the ``prepare_zephyr.sh`` script will install build dependencies on your host system.
+Please note that the ``prepare_zephyr.sh`` script will install build dependencies on your host system.

 ## Usage